bolom009/rvo2-go/README.md

 Simulations of multiple agents sharing a common workspace have gained increasing attention recently, for various purposes such as crowd simulation, navigating a team of mobile robots, video games, studying natural flocking behavior, traffic engineering, architecture and design, emergency training simulations, etc.

-## Requirements for execute example
+## Requirements for executing example

 ##### Ubuntu